bugfender/s3-version-restore/README.md

 ## How it works

-It modifies the version information in-place, so objects are never downloaded/uploaded.
+It modifies the version information in place, so objects are never downloaded/uploaded.

 Version information is always added, so information is never lost.
 Object versions are restored by creating a new version with the desired contents.